tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/validation-falsification.md

 ## Introduction

+This building block provides a comprehensive overview of several tests used to verify the assumptions of the RDD design that ensure robustness of the analysis.

 The Regression Discontuinity Design (RDD) assumes **no precise manipulation** at the cutoff.
 Precise manipulation happens if subjects know the cutoff and manipulate accordingly whether they end up below or above the cutoff, which determines whether they belong to the treatment or control group.
 As a result, treatment assignment is not as good as random anymore at the cutoff value of the running variable.
 An example of precise manipulation would be if in a targeted aid program for lower-income groups, some subject position themselves just below the cutoff of income level to qualify for this aid.

-In this building block we discuss validation methods, based on various empirical implications of the unobservable RD assumptions that are expected to hold in most cases.
+In this building block we discuss 6 validation methods, based on various empirical implications of the unobservable RD assumptions that are expected to hold in most cases.
 These methods are explored within both the standard [continuity-based approach](/continuity/approach) and the extended [local randomization approach](/local/randomization).

 {{% tip %}}
 __Falsification Test__

 A falsification test serves to "falsify" (=prove something to be false) other discontinuities at the cutoff.
 By doing this test and proving there are no other discontinuities, we can be sure the observed effects are not the result of other factors and ensure the robustness of the RD Design.
 {{% /tip %}}

-## 1. Predetermined covariates and placebo outcomes
+### 1. Predetermined covariates and placebo outcomes

 The first and most important falsification test examines whether units near the cutoff (in both treatment and control groups) are similar in terms of observable characteristics.
 For the validity of the RDD to hold, the units with scores just above and below the cutoff should be similar in the variables that could not have been affected by the treatment.